jenissabarrera/detail-record-metrics-blueprint/blueprint/index.md

 image:
 category:
 summary: |
-  This Genesys Cloud Developer Blueprint provides instructions for getting Detailed Records using the Analytics API.
-There are three perspective of data in Analytics API.
-Instantaneous Observations, Aggregate Metrics and Detailed Records.
-This blueprint will focus on the detailed records.
+  This Genesys Cloud Developer Blueprint provides a sample on how to use Detailed Records Metrics using the Analytics API.
 ---

-This Genesys Cloud Developer Blueprint provides instructions for getting Detailed Records using the Analytics API.
-There are three perspective of data in Analytics API.
-Instantaneous Observations, Aggregate Metrics and Detailed Records.
-This blueprint will focus on the detailed records.
+This Genesys Cloud Developer Blueprint explains how to get actual data that user can use to see the efficiency of their contact centers that focuses on users data and conversation data.

 ![Flowchart](images/flowchart.jpg "Flowchart")